Rogerio3001/wongames/README.md

-This is a game e-commerce
+This is a game e-commerce using strapi headless cms [wongames-api](https://github.com/Rogerio3001/wongames-api)
 ## What is inside?

 This project uses lot of stuff as: